 NOW, THEREFORE, for and in consideration of the recitals and covenants herein set forth, and other good and valuable consideration, the parties agree as follows:

-1. Employee shall not be entitled to receive any employee pension and welfare benefits provided by the Company to its employees , including, but not limited to, any retirement, savings, pension, profit sharing, severance or termination pay, hospitalization or other medical or dental, disability, life or other insurance, supplemental or unemployment benefits plan or agreement or policy or other arrangement providing employment-related benefits, including without limitation, any “employee benefit plan” as defined in Section 3(3) of the Employee Retirement Income Security Act of 1974, as amended (such benefits and programs referred to herein as “Employee Benefits”) This Agreement shall not apply to compensatory programs or arrangements which are not regulated under ERISA, or any program or arrangement for which the Company enters into a specific written agreement with Employee after the effective date of this Agreement.
+1. Employee shall not be entitled to receive any employee pension and welfare benefits provided by the Company to its employees , for which there are corresponding benefits provided by participation in EEL’s benefit plans including without limitation, any “employee benefit plan” as defined in Section 3(3) of the Employee Retirement Income Security Act of 1974, as amended (such benefits and programs referred to herein as “Employee Benefits”).
+This Agreement shall not apply to compensatory programs or arrangements that are not regulated under ERISA, or any program or arrangement for which the Company enters into a specific written agreement with Employee after the effective date of this Agreement.

 2. Employee hereby knowingly, voluntarily and irrevocably waives and renounces any and all rights, entitlements and claims to all such Employee Benefits, whether arising under statute, common law, equity or otherwise.